 Prepare your skin to combat dehydration with a mix of moisture-binders.
 An oxygen-infused moisturizer will breath new life into dull, sluggish, sleepy skin.

 Stay hydrated (and help avoid overdoing it) throughout the night by drinking more water than alcohol.
 Alternate sips of H2O along with any alcoholic drink to rehydrate from the inside out.
 You can also take a travel size hydrating toner in your clutch to spritz on skin periodically – a tip that will not only save your skin from dehydration, but also keep your makeup lasting all night long!

 3. Go to rehydration rehab.

 Follow up a night of indulgence with a skin routine to repair and rehydrate.
-Start with a moisturizing gel face mask to balance and refresh.
+Start with a skin soaking antioxidant concentrate to plump and refresh skin..
 Then spritz on a calming, hydrating skin toner to safeguard against moisture loss and soothe any irritation dehydration might have caused.
 Add a layer of a vitamin and green tea extract-packed skin serum to lock in moisture and boost skin’s resistance to further irritation, and finally brighten up a complexion dulled from drinking with an overall skin brightening creme.

 What’s your biggest skin sin?
 Don’t forget to check back next week for the reveal of the final one!